Bring your hammer! ~ Contractors special in the beautiful Circle Oaks neighborhood of the Napa Valley! ~

-Tucked away down a private driveway set among the trees, the home makes you feel as if "you're in your own little world".
+Set among the trees, the home makes you feel as if you are in your own treehouse.

 This lot is in the shape of a circle!